AmirKh20/ArchLVM/README.md

 if the installation finished without any error, you should boot into your arch very well. and you can type your user name and password to login.

-10- for installing a Desktop environment, run the archDESK.sh script. that script only install KDE/plasma , gnome, or xfce.

 # Troubleshooting

 if your pc doesnt run grub and doesnt boot,